 Engineers from Mercedes-Benz AMG have been spotted testing an updated version of the A45 Hatchback.

-No versions of Mercedes-Benz's A-Class Hatchback are sold in the United States but some of the changes you see here are likely to filter across to the related CLA45 sold locally, and possibly even the A35 sedan we also get here.
+No versions of Mercedes-Benz's A-Class Hatchback are sold in the U.S. but some of the changes you see here are likely to filter across to the related CLA45 sold locally.

 2023 Mercedes-Benz AMG A45 Hatchback facelift spy shots - Photo credit: S. Baldauf/SB-Medien